osic/ref-impl-kolla/documents/3-osic-deploy-kolla.md

 __The multinode host inventory is now located at `/opt/kolla/ansible/inventory/multinode`.__

-3.)
-Include the deployment host in the host file __/opt/ref-impl-kolla/inventory/hosts__  as follows: (172.22.0.21 should be changed to you deployment PXE address)
+##### Step 3: Include the deployment host in the host file __/opt/ref-impl-kolla/inventory/hosts__  as follows: (172.22.0.21 should be changed to you deployment PXE address)

     [deploy]
     729429-deploy01 ansible_ssh_host=172.22.0.21 ansible_ssh_host_ironic=10.3.72.3

-4.)
-Copy the pair of public/private key used in the osic-prep container in /root/.ssh/ directory:
+##### Step 4: Copy the pair of public/private key used in the osic-prep container in /root/.ssh/ directory:

     cp /var/lib/lxc/osic-prep/rootfs/root/.ssh/id_rsa* /root/.ssh/

-5.)
-Copy all of the servers SSH fingerprints from the LXC container osic-prep known_hosts file.
+##### Step 5: Copy all of the servers SSH fingerprints from the LXC container osic-prep known_hosts file.

     cp /var/lib/lxc/osic-prep/rootfs/root/.ssh/known_hosts /root/.ssh/known_hosts

-6.)
-Copy public key to authorized_key file in deployment host to allow ssh locally
+##### Step 6: Copy public key to authorized_key file in deployment host to allow ssh locally

     cat /root/.ssh/id_rsa.pub > /root/.ssh/authorized_keys

-7.)
-Kolla deployment can be done using kolla wrapper which performs almost all functionalities needed to deploy kolla.
+##### Step 7: Kolla deployment can be done using kolla wrapper which performs almost all functionalities needed to deploy kolla.
 To install kolla wrapper, execute these commands:

 ```shell
 cd /opt/kolla